Tera Mera Saath Rahe: Plot

-After marriage Gopika despite being the elder daughter-in-law always takes orders from younger daughter-in-law Aashi which leads Mithila to doubt her decision of choosing Gopika for Saksham.
-When Mithila learns the reality through Baa, She ousts Gopika from the Modi Bhavan.
-However, Baa stops her and requests Mithila to let Gopika stay as a guest till Diwali.
-Later, Baa learns the truth that Gopika is the jewelry designer and not Aashi.
-So, she makes a plan to give a turnover to Gopika and naming her as Radhika.
-Few days later, according to the headlines, Saksham died in the plane crash, but he didn't go to that flight.
-Later Priya, Saksham's ex-lover comes and creates trouble for Gopika and Mithila.
-However Gopika struggles and wins over Priya and reunites with Saksham.
+After her marriage, Gopika, despite being the elder daughter-in-law of the household, takes orders from the younger daughter-in-law, Aashi which leads Mithila to doubt her decision of choosing Gopika for Saksham.
+When Mithila learns the reality through Baa that Gopika is in fact uneducated, she ousts Gopika from the Modi Bhavan.
+However, Baa stops her and asks Mithila to let Gopika stay as a guest till Diwali.
+Later, Baa learns the truth that Gopika is the jewellery designer and not Aashi.
+So, she makes a plan to give a turnover to Gopika and name her Radhika.
+Gopika faces several challenges but in the end proves herself as a worthy daughter-in-law for the Modi family.
+She also solves many problems for the Modis and makes a place in everyone's hearts for herself.
+Saksham also starts to love her.
+In the meantime, Saksham's sister, Tejal also marries Ramila's son and Aashi's brother, Hiten.